-- 1. Employee's Name: - 2.
-Patient's Name (If other than employee): - 3.
-The attached sheet describes what is meant by a "serious health condition" under the Family and Medical Leave Act.
+3. Medical Leave Act.
 Does the patient's condition, for which the employee is taking FMLA leave, qualify under any of the categories described?
 If so, please check the applicable category.

-(1) (2) (3) (4) (5) (6) or None of the above

-4. Describe the medical facts which support your certification, including a brief statement as to how the medical facts meet the criteria of one of these categories:

-- 5. - a.
-State the approximate date the condition commenced, and the probable duration of the condition (and also the probable duration of the patient's present incapacity, i.e. inability to work, attend school or perform other regular activities due to the serious health condition, treatment therefore, or recovery there from, if different): - b.
+(1)(2)(3)(4)(5)(6) or None of the above 4. scribe the medical facts which support your certification, including a brief statement as to w the medical facts meet the criteria of one of these categories: 5. a.
+State the approximate date the condition commenced, and the probable duration of the condition (and also the probable duration of the patient's present incapacity, i.e. inability to work, attend school or perform other regular activities due to the serious health condition, treatment therefore, or recovery there from, if different): b.
 Will it be necessary for the employee to take work only intermittently or to work on a less than full schedule as a result of the condition (including for treatment described in Item 6 below)?

-If yes, give the probable duration:

-- c.
-If the condition is a chronic condition (condition #4) or pregnancy, state whether the patient is presently incapacitated. - 6. - a.
+If yes, give the probable duration: c.
+If the condition is a chronic condition (condition #4) or pregnancy, state whether the patient is presently incapacitated.
+6. a.
 If additional treatments will be required for the condition, provide an estimate of the probable number of such treatments: